JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 </script>
 ```

-And now we can use it in our button.
+And now we can use it in our button:

 ```html
 <!-- App.svelte -->